msc-acse/ACSE-5/Readme.md

 - Description: [Assignment2](ACSE5-Assignment2.pdf)
 - Create your team here: https://classroom.github.com/g/QrX-msjE (Yes, you can pick the same team as before, or a new team)

-3. Implementing the Cholesky decomposition method. [[Due: 20/02]]
+3. Implementing the Cholesky decomposition method. ~~[[Due: 20/02]]~~ Due: midnight of Friday 22/02

 There will be one computer-based programming **final coursework** (30%).
 The final piece of coursework will be to be completed in-class during our last session, and shall be submitted individually.
-You will be able to make use of all the code you have written for any previous assignments; you will also have access to the internet during the assignment. [[On: 21/02]]
+You will be able to make use of all the code you have written for any previous assignments; you will also have access to the internet during the assignment. ~~[[On: 21/02]]~~ On: 27th of February 9:00-12:00 RSM3.01 **note classroom and date change**

 ## Feedback and Questions
 - You can send any questions/feedback to Adriana (apaluszn@imperial.ac.uk) or Steven (s.dargaville@imperial.ac.uk) or ask any of the team members directly during class.